zenm/tea-cozy/README.md

 * Submit project for review before April 25, 2017.

 ## Open questions
 * The requirement found on the design spec `img-tea-cozy-redline.jpg` states that `font-size: 22px` as a global style.
 This doesn't seem right, but I added it as specified.
-Happy to change if need be. - Francine.
+Happy to change if needed. - Francine.